techiediaries/techiediaries/_posts/2017/2017-2-25-ionic2-sqlstorage-with-sqlite-and-cordova.md

 ## Conclusion

-As you can see, using SQLite with Ionic  and Angular is dead easy and straightforward.
+As you can see, using SQLite with Ionic 5 and Angular is dead easy and straightforward.
 All you need to do is to install the Cordova plugin for SQLite and build the SQL queries and run them.

 For more advanced examples you just need to look for any tutorial about SQlite on the web.
-What you can do normally with SQlite, you can do here in the case of Ionic.
+What you can do normally with SQlite, you can do here in the case of Ionic 5.